 - Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
 (Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.
+(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums.

+• Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.

-To find out more about Medicaid and its programs, contact the Idaho Department of Health and Welfare:
+To find out more about Medicaid and its programs, contact the Oregon Health Authority, the Washington State Health Care Authority, the Idaho Department of Health and Welfare or Montana's Medicaid Program: